-Providing access to “the nation’s best transformative learning community” for students throughout southeastern Ohio and beyond, that's the regional campus mission.
-Five campuses and three satellite centers help meet that mission.
+Providing access to "the nation's best transformative learning community" for students throughout southeastern Ohio and beyond, that's the regional campus mission.
+Five campuses and two satellite centers help meet that mission.

 Students choose to study at a regional campus for a variety of reasons.
 Many are working full or part-time to help defray college costs or working to improve their job opportunities, some are single parents or have other obligations that tie them to their communities, while others are cost conscious or simply want to live at home while earning their degree.